AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 fail.

-Beyond this simple example, the consequence of these situation may be that the developer may think he manage to prove a piece of code while there's a fundamental contradiction in what had to be proven in the first place.
+Beyond this simple example, the consequence of these situation may be that the developer may think they managed to prove a piece of code while there's a fundamental contradiction in what had to be proven in the first place.
 The above is one of a short list of inconsistencies that can fortunately be detected automatically.
 Because the detection takes computing time, it's not